 Lefties, you learned how to shake with your right hand instead of your left hand, right?
 So you already have some experience.

 There are no concrete statistics on how long it takes to make the switch, to the point where you automatically eat and drink with your right hand, and don’t even think about it anymore.
 A survey of one says it takes about one full year of determined effort.

 It may be pretty easy to immediately start using your right hand to scoop up hummus with bread, especially if you have not been doing a whole lot of that anyway.

 Everything from soup to salad to cutting a steak may be a challenge.
 You may have to practice a little with your right, then switch to your left so you can finish your meal until you get enough skill to eat with your right hand while others are still at the table and your food is still reasonably warm.
 But soon, you’ll no doubt get the hang of it.

 Painful to even mention, but yes, if you use chopsticks with your left hand, you need to switch.
 Fortunately, if you’re like me, you were already incompetent at using chopsticks with your left hand, so you can just shuffle the awkwardness over to the right, and it will feel about the same.
 I recommend you do this only when you can’t find a fork and spoon (which you can’t in most restaurants in Japan, FYI).

 Be forewarned that old habits die hard.

-Even after a successful transition, where you’re thinking, “yay, I’ve got this!,” every now and then, most lefties do suddenly “revert” briefly to using their left hand.
-Maybe it’s just that one bowl of grandma’s banana nilla wafer pudding that distracts you so completely, you look down to find a wayward spoon has made its way into you left hand.
+Even after a successful transition, where you’re thinking, “yay, I’ve got this!” every now and then, most lefties do suddenly “revert” briefly to using their left hand.
+Maybe it’s just that one bowl of grandma’s banana nilla wafer pudding that distracts you so completely, you look down to find a wayward spoon has made its way into your left hand.